Pedro Passos Coelho: Personal life

 Passos Coelho lives in Massamá, Greater Lisbon.
 He was married to Fátima Padinha, a former singer in the girl band Doce, with whom he has two daughters, Joana Padinha Passos Coelho (born 1988) and Catarina Padinha Passos Coelho (born 1993).
 His second marriage was to Laura Ferreira, a physiotherapy technician, born in Bissau, Portuguese Guinea (now Guinea-Bissau, West Africa), with whom he has one daughter, Júlia Ferreira Passos Coelho (born 2007).
-Laura Ferreira had been fighting cancer since 2014 and died on 25 February 2020.
+Laura Ferreira had been fighting cancer and died on 25 February 2020.

 Apart from his native Portuguese, he can also speak some French and English.
-After his tenure as Prime Minister of Portugal, he became a teacher at both the Instituto Superior de Ciências Sociais e Políticas (University of Lisbon) and the Lusiada University.
+After his tenure as Prime Minister of Portugal, he became a teacher at both the Instituto Superior de Ciências Sociais e Políticas (University of Lisbon) and the Lusíada University.

-Pedro Passos Coelho studied opera singing, is baritone and even signed up for a Filipe La Féria casting.
+Pedro Passos Coelho studied opera singing, is a baritone and even signed up for a Filipe La Féria casting.